 [Looking back at the moderate bump which is traversed on climber's left about 3/4 way up.
 Quill rising in the background now.]

-[PITA Peak is a Pain in the Ass - especially on return!
+[Porcupine NE2 Peak is a Pain in the Ass (PITA) - especially on return!
 The route goes straight up the foreground ridge before dropping back down to the glacier beyond.
 Conical Peak is a long ways off at left. ++]

-[Phil descends PITA Peak towards the glacier.
+[Phil descends Porcupine NE2 Peak towards the glacier with Porcupine Peak looming in the far distance above him.
+We missed the apex of that peak by only a few meters as we didn't realize it was named...
 We will now traverse the left hand side of it before contouring towards Conical which is OOS at left here.]

 [South Totem and Spreading Peak are hidden somewhere in that smoke.]